 In March 2021, the Company entered into a new sales agreement with Cowen and Company, LLC ("Cowen") under which the Company may issue and sell shares of its common stock having aggregate sales proceeds of up to \$75.0 million from time to time through Cowen, acting as agent, in a series of one or more ATM equity offerings (the "2021 ATM Program").
 Cowen is not required to sell any specific amount but acts as the Company's sales agent using commercially reasonable efforts consistent with its normal trading and sales practices.
 Shares sold pursuant to the sales agreement will be sold pursuant to a shelf registration statement on Form S-3ASR (Registration No. 333-254661), which became automatically effective upon filing on March 24, 2021.
 The Company's common stock will be sold at prevailing market prices at the time of the sale; and as a result, prices may vary.
-For the period ended June 30, 2022, the Company sold 1,111,111 additional shares of common stock under the 2021 ATM Program, with net proceeds of approximately \$19.4 million.
+For the period ended September 30, 2022, the Company sold no additional shares of common stock under the 2021 ATM Program.

-In December 2021, in connection with the Incyte License and Collaboration Agreement and Share Purchase Agreement, the Company issued 1,421,523 shares of common stock, with net proceeds of approximately \$35.0 million.
+In December 2021, in connection with the Incyte License and the Incyte Share Purchase Agreement, the Company issued 1,421,523 shares of common stock, with net proceeds of approximately \$35.0 million.
 The Company recorded the equity issuance at a fair value of \$24.8 million based on the market price of the stock on the date of issuance.